 We offer two main trails, the Prairie Trail and the Forest Trail.
 The Prairie Trail veers off to the right just inside the entrance fence and meanders through the prairie.
 It is the shorter trail of the two.
 The Forest Trail heads left just beyond the trailer and winds through the forest, through the Nature PlaySpace, along the creek, through the native tree arboretum, and meets up with the Prairie Trail to bring you back to the parking lot.
 The total length is about a mile.
 You can view the trail map at the entrance kiosk, or download a copy of the printable map.
 (PDF)

 Prairie Ridge is a haven for wildlife in the Triangle Area and there are hundreds of species visible on the grounds.
 Many visitors birdwatch at our bird feeders just down the hill from the Outdoor Classroom building or from the bird blind near the pond.
 You may also see reptiles, amphibians, mammals, fish, a huge variety of invertebrates, and many native plant species on the grounds.
-Check out our current species list (PDF) for the most up-to-date of species that have been documented on the grounds.
+Check out our current species list (PDF) for the most up-to-date list of species that have been documented on the grounds.
 You can also learn about the plants, animals, and fungi active right now in our What Time is it in Nature feature on the Museum's blog for hints about things to look for on your next visit.

 Learn About Native Plant Gardening